goodface87/FakeBlog/README.md

 == Welcome to Rails

+This is the first application for
+[*Ruby on Rails Tutorial: Learn Rails by Example*], which is some random tutorial I'm reading.

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.